TroyLaPolice/European-Neolithic-Expansion/README.md

 			// Do the same thing for HGs
 			// *************************
-			// Collect vector of HG individuals in binicular bin if (bin == 1)
+			// Collect vector of HG individuals in particular bin if (bin == 1)
 				HGs_bin = HGs[HGs.x <= bin_widths];
 			else if (bin == 2)